tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 ----------------------
  1. Install Telegram and make an account if you haven't already.

- 2. Visit https://t.me/botfather and make a bot.
+ 2. Visit https://t.me/botfather and make a bot. (make a note of the API token)

- 3. Click provided link to open the chat E.G. "t.me/****bot" then type or click /start)
+ 3. Click the provided link to open the chat E.G. "t.me/****bot" then type or click /start)

- 4. Run Script on target System
+ 4. Run the script on target system

  5. Check telegram chat for 'waiting to connect' message.

- 6. this script has a feature to wait until you start the session from telegram.
+ 6. This script has a feature to wait until you start the session from Telegram.

- 7. type in the computer name from that message into telegram bot chat to connect to that computer.
+ 7. Type in the computer name from that message into telegram bot chat to connect to that computer.

  8. Replace TELEGRAM_BOT_API_TOKEN_HERE Below with your Telegram Bot API Token